-Nikolay Elenkov has been working on enterprise security-related projects for the past 10 years.
-He became interested in Android shortly after the initial public release, and has been developing applications for it since version 1.5.
+Nikolay Elenkov has been working on enterprise security–related projects for more than 10 years.
+He became interested in Android shortly after the initial public release and has been developing Android applications since version 1.5.
 His work has led to the discovery and correction of significant Android security flaws.
-For two years, he's written about Android security at his highly esteemed blog, nelenkov.blogspot.com.
+He writes about Android security on his highly regarded blog, nelenkov.blogspot.com.

 Table of Contents